Learning Diversity Team

 As an authorised IB school we embrace inclusive practices where developing the learning of all students is the shared responsibility of the classroom teacher and specialist support teachers.
 The Learning Diversity (LD) teachers and LD Educational Assistants (EAs) work in collaboration with the classroom teachers and specialist teachers to develop our students’ learning in all areas.
 We are committed to taking account of our students’ individual differences and to cater to their needs within mainstream classes through an inclusive teaching and learning approach.
 This includes, but is not limited to, the use of strategies such as guided small group work, co-teaching, parallel teaching, front-loading and re-teaching.
 In some cases, short-term one-to-one support may be provided.
 In exceptional cases, when students would benefit from more intensive learning support, individuals may be withdrawn from class to participate in flexible personalised, targeted learning support programmes.
 All work undertaken also involves promoting Visible Wellbeing and the building of positive self-esteem in those students receiving support through the SEARCH framework.

-Our Learning Diversity provision is aligned with the requirements of the English Schools Foundation (ESF) Learning Diversity Policy.
+Our Learning Diversity provision is aligned with the requirements of the English Schools Foundation (ESF) Inclusion Policy.
 It reflects international best practice in codes of practice for students with diverse learning needs and takes into account UNESCO’s 1994 Salamanca Statement (1994).
 It also reflects the International Baccalaureate Organisation (IBO) stance on learning diversity in the classroom.